Video & Media Library

 Meet Jane Fischer.
 Jane is Chair of the Local Economic Development Initiative of the Northern Chautauqua Community Foundation in Dunkirk, New York.
 Jane hired me to lead a Creative Problem Solving workshop with about 100 members of the Northern Chautauqua Community Foundation Local Economic Development Initiative at their annual summit.

 Meet Mary Bennett unit director of the Summit Academy in Amherst, New York.
-Mary took one of my Creativity courses at the International Center for Studies in Creativity at SUNY Buffalo state and was then instrumental in bringing me into the school to infuse Creative Problem Solving methods into the organization.
+Mary took one of my Creativity courses at the Center for Applied Imagination at SUNY Buffalo state and was then instrumental in bringing me into the school to infuse Creative Problem Solving methods into the organization.

 Creativity isn’t some mysterious ability that only a few people possess.
 Creativity is a skill.
 Just like you learned to ride a bicycle, you can learn how to be creative.
 You can turn on your creativity at will instead of waiting for ideas to happen.

-Dr. Roger Firestien, Senior Faculty Member at the International Center for Studies in Creativity at SUNY Buffalo State speech at the Creativity Expert Exchange, October 2017.
+Dr. Roger Firestien, Senior Faculty Member at the Center for Applied Imagination at SUNY Buffalo State speech at the Creativity Expert Exchange, October 2017.
 I fell in love with creativity in 1977.

 Dr. Roger Firestien, Innovation Consultant – Keynote address at Northern Chautauqua Community Foundation Economic Development Summit, May 2017.
 Creativity and Innovation isn’t just for corporations.
 It is for anyone looking to improve their community—whether in business, government, nonprofits, or education.